-If you have prehypertension, your blood pressure level is a little bit too high.
-A healthy blood pressure level is below 120/80 mm Hg.
-People with prehypertension have levels between 120/80 and 139/89 mm Hg.
-They are more likely to develop high blood pressure, or hypertension.
+If you have prehypertension, it means your blood pressure level is a little bit too high.
+A healthy blood pressure level is below 120/80 mm Hg for most people.
+In certain groups, such as older adults, target blood pressure may be different.
+About one-third of the people in the U.S. have prehypertension.
+People with prehypertension have blood pressure levels between 120/80 and 139/89 mm Hg.
+They are more likely to develop high blood pressure (hypertension).
 That’s when your blood pressure level is 140/90 mm Hg or greater.

 Staying at a healthy weight is one of the best ways to lower your blood pressure without taking medicine.
 But you can take other steps to beat this leading cause of heart disease.
 These lifestyle changes can help keep your blood pressure in control.